Living in Falmouth

 Transport links analysis

-Falmouth has moderate transport links.
-While services are available, a car may be useful for some journeys, particularly during off-peak hours.
+Falmouth benefits from outstanding public transport connectivity, making it easy to reach central London, major airports, and neighbouring areas without a car.
 The nearest railway station is Falmouth Town, providing regular services to surrounding areas.
 Transport connectivity data is sourced from NaPTAN, the official UK database of public transport access points.

 Impact on property values: Transport links are one of the strongest predictors of property prices.
 Areas within walking distance of a station typically command a premium of 10-15% over areas further away.
-Planned transport improvements could be a catalyst for future price growth in Falmouth.
+The excellent transport links in Falmouth are a key factor supporting its property values.

 Living in Falmouth — lifestyle and amenities